Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Discussion and Conclusion

 We introduced and evaluated two APD-based methods for estimating LE to characterize spatiotemporal chaos in cardiac tissue models.
 Both approaches operate on reconstructed data from APD and rely on lag embedding to recover underlying dynamics.
 The temporal method emphasizes long-range divergence, using spatial information for averaging.
 The spatial method, on the other hand, evaluates one-step divergence between neighboring spatial points at each time frame, with temporal length contributing to statistical averaging.
 Together, they provide complementary ways to assess dynamical instability from reduced data.

-To assess performance, we compared these methods against the ground-truth method by utlizing full state variables locally with Wolf's algorithm.
+To assess performance, we compared these methods against the standard method by utlizing full state variables locally with Wolf's algorithm.
 We have conducted comparsions on single spirals and multilple spirals cases and both algorithms perform decent precision in LE estimations.

 We examined how the two methods reflect the structure of spiral wave patterns.
-In relatively stationary single-spiral cases—such as cases A, E, and F in Fig.~\ref{fig:single spiral}, both temporal and spatial LE estimates align well with reference values, confirming their ability to capture periodic dynamics or low-dimensional chaos.
-In cases with meandering or drifting cores (e.g., cases B–D in Fig.~\ref{fig:single spiral} and D2 in Fig.~\ref{fig:D2}), the methods diverge in their results: the temporal LE detects chaos when spiral cores undergo displacement, indicating temporal instability at the pixel level, while the spatial LE is more sensitive to the geometric irregularity of the spiral shape itself.
+In relatively stationary single-spiral cases, such as cases A, E, and F in Fig.~\ref{fig: single_spiral}, both $\lambda^T$ and $\lambda^S$ align well with reference values, confirming their ability to capture periodic dynamics or low-dimensional chaos.
+In cases with meandering or drifting cores (e.g., cases B–D in Fig.~\ref{fig: single_spiral} and D2 in Fig.~\ref{fig:D2}), the methods diverge in their results: $\lambda^T$ detects chaos when spiral cores undergo displacement, indicating temporal instability at the pixel level, while $\lambda^S$ is more sensitive to the geometric irregularity of the spiral shape itself.
 This is particularly evident in case D2, where the spiral cores remain stationary but exhibit distorted, non-periodic shapes, resulting in a periodic signal under the temporal method but a chaotic signature under the spatial method.
-A similar pattern appears in Fig.~\ref{fig:heat map}, where red regions in the temporal LE map correspond to drifting cores (e.g., B and E), while spatial irregularity without displacement leads to predominantly blue (periodic) signals in the temporal map, despite the spatial LE indicating local instability.
+A similar pattern appears in Fig.~\ref{fig:heat map}, where red regions in $\lambda^T$ map correspond to drifting cores (e.g., B and E), while spatial irregularity without displacement leads to predominantly blue (periodic) signals in the temporal map, despite the spatial LE indicating local instability.